10 Summer Medical Programs + Pre-Med Summer Programs for High School Students in Arizona

 Dates: Jun 9 - Aug 11

-Application Deadline: The deadline for the summer program was April 1.
+Application Deadline: The deadline for the summer program is April 1.

-Program Dates: Two camps, typically a week each in June as per the previous year’s schedule.
+Program Dates: Two camps, typically a week each in June.

-Eligibility: Rising seniors in high school expected to graduate the following year are eligible to apply!
+Eligibility: Rising seniors in high school expecting to graduate the following year are eligible.

-This program, held at Arizona State University's downtown Phoenix campus, is a one-week immersive camp introducing healthcare careers to high school students.
-Students can expect to learn more being a physical therapist, optometrist, dentist, physician, occupational therapist, and health care provider.
-Participants will be taught medical skills like suturing, and working with IVs, injections, and intubations.
-They will directly communicate with the healthcare team and tour the various healthcare facilities within Arizona’s health corridor.
+This program, held at Arizona State University's downtown Phoenix campus, is a one-week camp introducing healthcare careers to high school students.
+You can expect to learn about being a physical therapist, optometrist, dentist, physician, occupational therapist, and health care provider.
+You will be taught medical skills like suturing and working with IVs, injections, and intubations.
+You will communicate with the healthcare team and tour the various facilities within Arizona’s health corridor.

 Cost: No cost, stipend provided